NOVA SCOTIA’S THIRD CERTIFIED NET-ZERO HOME WITH PASSIVE HOUSE

 THE BUILDER - Little Foot Properties

-Sandy Thorne, Owner
+Alexander (Sandy) Thorne, Owner

-I started Little Foot Properties with the aim to provide home buyers with small passive net zero homes.
+Sandy is the Nova Scotia’s only certified Net-Zero builder.
+He states: I started Little Foot Properties with the aim to provide home buyers with small passive net zero homes.
 Using passive home design and solar power generation our homes will participate in the enhanced net metering program to attempt to reduce or zero the energy consumption of the home.
 Depending on your energy consumption habits you will have little to no costs for utilities.

 While similar to the movement of tiny home living and minimalism, we have put our own spin on things with the design we sourced from Passive Design Solutions - producing something special that we feel bridges the gap between the traditional large minimum building code home and the tiny home concept incorporating passive design and net zero qualities.